vdhamer/Photo-Club-Hub/.github/README.md

 The text you type inside the search bar is matched against key fields for the records shown in the list.

-- In the `Clubs` screen, a search scans photographers' full names.
+- In the `Clubs` screen, a search filters on the photographers' names and on their expertises.
   Searching on `Jan` might return `Jan Stege`, `Ariejan van Twisk` and `Jos Jansen`.
   If you need to search on club names, go to the `Maps` screen.
 - In the `Maps` screen, searches try to match against the organization names and towns.